May

 By “inputs,” I mean interactive experiences where we gather info, generate ideas and share know-how: brainstorms, big meetings, client check-ins, etc. Research shows that it’s precisely this kind of collaborative ideation that we miss most about work life pre-pandemic.

-Equally critical is in-person and .
+Equally critical is in-person mentorship and onboarding.
 This last year has been especially hard on young workers and new hires.
 A study by Bucknell University found that young people felt they were missing out on the mentorship and soft skills they needed to get ahead, so designating time and space in the office for these functions is key.

 But when it comes to outputs — the heads-down process of getting stuff done — lots of people work a whole lot better remotely, and the research bears this out.
 Overall, lockdown was found to be positive for knowledge worker productivity while over half of executives reported average employee productivity had improved.
 There were other benefits too.
 A Stanford study showed employee attrition decreased by half, remote workers took shorter breaks, and they were absent less frequently.